It took longer than expected to get

 The Elixir

 of Love" by the York Opera.
-Details of the
+"The Elixir of

-comic opera and the plot is really quite silly but
+Love" is a comic opera and the plot is really quite

-the music is very approachable and easy to listen
+silly but the music is very approachable and easy to

-to.
+listen to.
 The opera was sung in English.
-I enjoyed the
+I enjoyed

-Once we go "home" I spent a considerable time trying
+Once we got "home" I spent a considerable time

 managed the task.
 Of course this meant that this